spilgames/job-runner/README.rst

 * Enable timezone, all data is now presented (and expected to be) in the *Europe/Amsterdam* timezone
 * Order scheduled runs ascending (first to run on top)
+* Add option to schedule children or not, when manually scheduling runs

 v0.7.4
 ~~~~~~